ihbrune/Restart.sh/README.md

 # Purpose

-Provides a scripting template that:
+Provides a script template that:

 1. Stops a running process
 2. Gives the process a maximum time to terminate itself.
 With regular checks if this has already happend